Classification is a natural language processing task that depends on machine learning algorithms.

 To continue with the sports example, this is how the decision tree works:

-The random forest algorithm is an expansion of decision tree, in that, you first construct some-axis real-world decision trees with training data, then fit your new data within one of the trees as a “random forest.”
+The random forest algorithm is an expansion of decision tree, in that you first construct a multitude of decision trees with training data, then fit your new data within one of the trees as a “random forest.”

 It, essentially, averages your data to connect it to the nearest tree on the data scale.
 Random forest models are helpful as they remedy for the decision tree’s problem of “forcing” data points within a category unnecessarily.